mamanababa/disAs/WebContent/WEB-INF/README.txt

 Step 1
 ------------------------
-The main/first page of this application is “Request.jsp”.
+The main/first page of this application is “Request.jsp”.(already as a welcome page in <welcome-file>Request.jsp</welcome-file> in web.xml)

 Step 2
 ------------------------